Best Ways To Get Rid of Ants

 Ants get drawn to organic products, including food residues left on surfaces or in packaging that has not been disposed of securely.

-The most common treatments used are stomach poisons designed to kill ants feeding on well-formulated bait or food substitute.
+Pest control treatments used routinely include stomach poisons designed to kill ants feeding on well-formulated bait or food substitute.

 Natural ant killers are also available in organic formulations, so you can kill ants and remain environmentally sensitive.